AmpersandTarski/documentation/CLEANUP/Hawaii/rap3.md

   * You can define an initial set of teachers and relate them to a subject following the examples already available in the script.
 But you can also add the data later using the prototype.
 Adding initial data in the script is a lot of work.
 There is another method, using spreadsheets.
 This is the next topic in this tutorial.

-  * Add an interface for the teachers in the tab for Subjects, below the line for "students that passed":
+  * Add a service for the teachers in the tab for Subjects, below the line for "students that passed":
     `, "teachers" : provided_by  CRUD`

   * Save, compile and see the result.